 Theology is interesting and fun because it covers so many subject areas, including literature, history, philosophy, art, culture and media.
-We study Theology in a non-confessional way and some of our best theology students have had no strong personal religious faith.
+We study theology in a non-confessional way and some of our best theology students have had no strong personal religious faith.

-Theology in Lower School
+Theology in the Lower School

 In the First Form we spend a term on each of the following topics: the Old Testament, the Gospel Accounts, and the Early Church, as well as focus on theological language.
 Alongside traditional teaching students complete a mini-research project to write a newsletter and spend half a term working on a poster presentation.
 In the Second Form we spend half a term on Judaism, Islam, Buddhism and Hinduism.
 We also spend half a term learning communications skills for religion, leading to a live international video-conference in partnership with the Tony Blair Faith Foundation Face to Faith programme.

-Theology in Middle School
+Theology in the Middle School

 In Third Form students are split into sets.
 Sets 1,2 and 3 spend a year doing an AQA Higher Extended Project (Level 2) based on ethics and current affairs.
 They learn the basics of ethical theory and build their own research handbooks.
 Students also complete a guided independent research project, working in small research groups, write a dissertion and present their work.
 Successful completion of the project is equivalent to earning a GCSE Grade A* to C.

 Set 4 start their GCSE course now.
 We do the AQA Specification A Paper 1, Christianity, as a short course.
 As far as possible, the first two years of the course are taught with minimal dependence on reading or writing to allow those with communication difficulties (dyslexia, dyspraxia or language issues) to engage fully.
 This set follows a modified course right through to GCSE.